It's Not Sustainable: When Men Hit Their Breaking Point

 Success

-2. Internal World
+Step 2: Repressed Internal World

-But, under the surface, the external success comes at a tremendous cost.
+Superficially their life looks great.
+They’re successful!
+But, under the surface, the success comes at a tremendous cost.
+This cost can be summed up in two processes.

 First process

 These are gradual deviations that over 15-30 years “convert” them from who they are into who other people want them to be.
+They wind up becoming a “cardboard cut-out” version of themselves or they “play a character.”
+In other words, they become a “false self.”

 Second process

-And that is; that to be who other people want them to be, they have to shut off who they are.
+The second process is a result of the first.
+And that is; to be who other people want them to be, to become the “false self”, they have to shut off who they are.

 Subconscious

+Both processes happen subconsciously.
+They don’t even realise it’s happening.
+The outcome is a trade-off of internal wants, feelings, values and needs in favour of the the career, the money, the lifestyle, the approval of others and the success.
+The internal world subconsciously becomes “sacrificed” “orphaned” “repressed” or “disowned.”
+Who they are is forfeited as a necessary consequence of the external success.
 The feelings from the internal world are still there.
 They pop up like a jack in the box, but they’re quickly wrestled back down and the lid closed.
-The internal voice speaks, but it is ignored - zipped shut.
+The internal voice speaks, but it is ignored—zipped shut.

 The result

-The end result of the exclusive focus on the external world and the sacrificed internal world, is that as Steven Pressfield says in The War of Art, they end up having two lives: the life they live, and the unlived life within them.
+The sum of this means that there is a “shutting off” of their authentic “real self.”
+When this happens, men may be described as “a closed book” “stoic” “he keeps to himself” or “the strong, silent type.”
+The end result of living the “false self” and repressing the “real self”, is that as Steven Pressfield says in The War of Art, they end up having two lives: the life they live, and the unlived life within them.

 Financial stresses

 The desire for the lifestyle means they’ve bought things on credit that they cant afford.
-Now there is the financial stresses of paying back credit or paying off debt - mortgage repayments, investment property repayments, credit cards, after-pay, holidays, car finance repayments and homewares finance.
+Now there is the financial stresses of paying back credit or paying off debt—mortgage repayments, investment property repayments, credit cards, after-pay, holidays, car finance repayments and homewares finance.

-All this stacked on top of daily living costs - raising kids, putting food on the table, bills and school fees.
+All this stacked on top of daily living costs—raising kids, putting food on the table, bills and school fees.

 There is the panic to earn more money.
 The thought is “I need to earn $10,000 a month after tax just to pay the mortgage.”
 Now comes the stresses of trying to get promotions to increase salary, coercing the bonus system or putting pressure on the boss to get a pay rise.
 Then every month stressing if they can pay all the bills.